course-go/chanoodle/README.md

 Please do not use file based solutions like [SQLite](https://sqlite.org/).
 Our goal here, among others, is to practice multi-service communication using Compose and using file based solutions that do not run their own process beats the purpose.

-### Bonus

-Reuse the in-memory storage as a local cache for all of the database data.
-For example, you can preload all of your data at the start of the application and only query the database when altering records.

-Please note, that while this approach will save you trips to the database, it isn't really scalable.
-If you would like to horizontally scale the API with such cache, you will have to deal with some kind of cache data synchronization or invalidation.
-However, as this is rather complex issue, you can safely ignore it in this assignment.
-Same goes for any "memory size issues", i.e. you can expect that the stored data is reasonably big.

-You can earn up to **4 points** for implementing this bonus.

-If you decide to implement the bonus, please do so in an additional commit.

 ## Requirements